-As the files are copied, the file names and IP address of the Management Server are displayed in this area.
+As the files are copied, the file names and IP address of the Management Server are displayed.

 After the upgrade is complete, the terminal restarts automatically, without any changes to its configuration and connections.

 - If no connections have been defined, a connection wizard starts. - If connections have been defined, the Connection Manager starts.